whamcloud/Online-Help/docs/Contributor_Docs/cd_Monitored_Only_ZFS.md

 ## Creating pools

-Run the folling provision script to create pools on each mds and oss node:
+Run the following provision script to create pools on each mds and oss node:

 ```bash
 vagrant provision mds1 mds2 oss1 oss2 --provision-with create-pools